Neofotistos’ new-age Andromeda, subduer of fish

 Titian (Vecellio Tiziano), “The Liberation of Andromeda” (after 1559), Wallace Collection, London.
 PerseusAndromeda1.0015_Titian

 Classic portrayals of Andromeda and her descendants — from Angelica’s rescue by Roger to Jaws’ first victim, an unrescued skinny-dipper eaten by a huge shark — equate the girl’s vulnerability to her erotic charge.
 Surely Cepheus and Cassiopeia did not need to strip their daughter naked before chaining her to that rock as bait for the ravaging sea monster.
 Doing so merely added insult to her injury.
 But painters right the way through from Titian to Witwael and beyond follow suit.
 Not Neofotistos!
 In this Andromeda scene, the artist portrays Andromeda utterly in the altogether, in surprising heroic nudity that completes the image.
 For, Neofotistos arms her feminist hero with a drawn and remarkably erect shining sword which she directs from her loins at the languid Perseus, indeed directly at his loins.
-Whether Neofotistos has purposefully chosen to subvert classical insistence — because, classically, the hero in this moment wields the curved harpe, not just some old sword — is a matter of intrigue.
+Whether Neofotistos has purposefully chosen to subvert classical insistence — because, classically, the hero in this moment wields the curved harpe, not just some straight, old sword — is a matter of intrigue.
 Andromeda holds her erect sword, though, with her left hand as it surges like acquired genitalia and follows her gaze toward Perseus on the rock.

 The reversal of roles in this picture is overt.
 Copyrighted in 2002 and published on Zazie.at (http://www.zazie.at/SpecialEditions/index.htm) in 2004, it predates another feminist rethinking of the Perseus myth, the infamous “Medusa with the Head of Perseus” (2008) by Luciano Garbati.
 (Medusa2.0100_Garbati) Neofotistos’ emphasis on reversal may explain the divergence from Ovid’s dogged insistance on putting Perseus’ shield on his left arm, because here the role-reversed Andromeda carries her shield on her right.